MojosBeans100/CI-MS5-loveplants/TESTING.md

 - [x] Admin users can see placeholders or descriptions so they are aware what the form field represents
 - [x] Admin users can fill in Add Product form
 - [x] Admin users can submit the form
-- Admin users are aware if there is an issue with the from they submitted
+- Admin users are aware if there is an issue with the form they submitted

 ### 6.3
 As a **site admin** I can **apply a discount to any/all products** so that **LovePlants can sell off old stock, or promote product for special calendar days**